AdobeDocs/federated-audience-composition.en/help/query/build-query.md

 You can add two types of elements:

-* **Filtering components** (Custom condition, Select audience, Predefined filter) allow you to build your own rules, select an audience or a predefined filter to refine your query.
+* **Filtering components** (Custom condition, Select audience) allow you to build your own rules or select an audience to refine your query.
 They are added at the start of your query and on dotted transitions.
 [Learn how to work with filtering components](#filtering)

     Example: *Recipients who subscribed to the 'Sports' newsletter*. *Recipients living in New York*, *Recipients living in San Francisco*